-Sounds backwards, right?
+Sounds backward, right?
 But writing an introduction is as much for you as for your Toastmaster or your audience.
 How so?
-Your introduction serves to tell your audience who you are and to set up your topic for your listeners.
+Your introduction tells your audience who you are and sets up your topic for your listeners.
 Ask yourself:

-- what do you want them to know that will orient them to your presentation?
+- What do you want them to know to be oriented to your presentation?

 - What can you include that will pique their curiosity or interest about the topic and